-If you’ve discovered and defined the problem that your consumer app will solve, it’s likely that you’ll want to start developing the app as soon as possible.
-However, it’s best to resist this urge to rush and carefully think through how people will use your product, and how you can get them to keep using it.
+If you’ve discovered and defined the problem that your consumer centric app will solve, it’s likely that you’ll want to start developing the mobile app as soon as possible.
+However, it’s best to resist this urge to rush and carefully think through how people will use your enterprise app, and how it will help with common consumer issues.

 First, you need a good understanding of your users.
-Who are they, and how do you solve their problem?
-Perform some research, such as distributing a survey to your target demographic, so that you can establish a deep understanding of what they’ll find valuable.
+Who are they, and how do you solve their problem and increase productivity?
+Perform some research, such as distributing a survey to your target demographic, so that you can establish a deep understanding of consumer affairs and concerns.

 You can then craft your marketing around these sentiments, which will drive targeted traffic and increase your chances of a successful launch.

-After aligning with Marketing and spending time considering how you’ll acquire and retain users, you’ll want to speak with one or several potential app development partners so that you can start figuring out how much your app will cost to develop.
+After aligning with marketing and spending time considering how you’ll acquire and retain users, you’ll want to speak with one or several potential app development partners so that you can start figuring out how much your enterprise app will cost to develop.

-The nature of your app, its scope, and the type of development partner you’ll require will all determine what you can expect in terms of app development costs.
+The nature of your mobile app, its scope, the operating system it will run on, and the type of development partner you’ll require will all determine what you can expect in terms of app development costs.